-the Custodian, which is a related company of the Supervisor, has been appointed by the Supervisor to act as custodian and to hold the investments of the Scheme.
-Booster Custodial Administration Services Limited, which is a related company of ours, has been engaged by the Custodian and the Supervisor to provide custodial administration services to it in respect of the investments and other property of the Scheme.
+- the Custodian, which is a related company of the Supervisor, has been appointed by the Supervisor to act as custodian and to hold the investments of the Scheme. - Booster Custodial Administration Services Limited (BCAS), which is a related company of ours, has entered into a Custodial Administration Services Agreement with the Custodian, the Supervisor and us (as the Manager).
+This agreement delegates administration services of the Custodian to BCAS, including those relating to acquisition, registration and disposal of or other dealing with the assets of the Scheme, and as a result BCAS operates on instruction from the Manager (or Supervisor or Custodian) in regard to the services.
+This Agreement outlines BCAS will be paid fees for these services from the Scheme assets. to it in respect of the investments and other property of the Scheme.